 “Avoiding contentious issues like climate change is one strategy, but is not always possible or even desirable,” Schenk said.
 “It is typically healthier to find ways to have more respectful dialogue, and we can often learn in the process.”

 Schenk said one effective technique is active listening, “which calls on us to really listen, asking probing questions to dig deeper into our counterparts’ perspectives and confirm that we understand what they are saying.
 This is not a passive process of simply waiting our turn, and then delivering our monologue when we have the chance.”

 “Active listening does not ask us to change our minds, although that can happen, but rather to remain respectful, open and willing to increase empathy and understanding,” Schenk said.
 “Ultimately, active listening can be good for us too, insofar as we want to persuade someone to do or believe something different.
 We rarely convince others by belittling them or by sharing our facts alone.
 We persuade by meeting people were they are and connecting their values to what we want them to do or believe”.

 Schenk is an assistant professor in the School of Public and International Affairs at Virginia Tech.
 He has extensive research and consulting experience working on collaborative governance and environmental policy and planning issues.

-Virginia Tech's television and radio studios can broadcast live HD audio and video to networks, news outlets, and affiliates interviewing Virginia Tech faculty and staff.
-The university does not charge for use of its studios.
-Video is transmitted by LTN Global Communications, Skype, or file sharing (Dropbox, Google Drive, We-Transfer, etc.).
-Radio interviews can be transmitted by ISDN, Comrex, or file sharing.
+Virginia Tech's television and radio studio can broadcast live HD audio and video to networks, news agencies, and affiliates interviewing Virginia Tech faculty, students, and staff.
+The university does not charge for use of its studio.
+Video is transmitted by LTN Global Communications and fees may apply.
+Broadcast quality audio for radio is transmitted via ISDN.